Are you looking for a work as a private investigator? Do you want the best private investigator job for you? Well, search no more!

-Although some agencies do take on investigator trainees it will usually be expected that you would have had some form of related experience, such as in the millitary, law enforcement, legal, or security work.
-However, not having this experience doesn't prevent you from entering the private investigator career path.
+Although some agencies do take on investigator trainees it will usually be expected that you would have had some form of related work experience or training, such as in the millitary, law enforcement, legal training, or security work.
+However, not having this work experience doesn't prevent you from entering the private investigator career path.

 Entry level investigator jobs are not that easy to come by for those that have no related experience, or haven't even attempted to educate themselves.
-To get the best shot at a private investigator internship you will have to take the iniative to put yourself through school.
+To get the best shot at a private investigator internship you will have to take the iniative to put yourself through some form of private investigator training school.

 Taking a course prescribed by your State or countries licensing laws will put you way ahead of others when applying for private investigator trainee jobs and work experience.
 You can find more information here on first becoming a private investigator.

 For those who already have a livelihood working as an investigator, the options are wide open.
 You have the option of working for an agency or for yourself.